 Blind Pass is a historic natural inlet, but shoaling has frequently closed the pass since the opening of Redfish Pass.
 In 1972, a terminal groin was constructed at the south end of Captiva Island to protect the bridge across Blind Pass.
-In 1989, the groin was extended to stabilize the restoration project at the south end of the island.
-The Department and the Captiva Erosion Prevention District (CEPD) sponsored an inlet management study and was completed in 1993, but never formally adopted by the Department.
-The terminal groin at Blind Pass was extended in 1994 and the CEPD has since placed fill on northern Sanibel Island during each of the Captiva nourishment projects in 1996, 2006 and 2013.
-The construction of the terminal groin extension in 1994 contributed to the erosion losses on northern Sanibel Island.
+In 1988, the groin was extended by 100 ft to stabilize the restoration project at the south end of the island.
+The Department and the Captiva Erosion Prevention District (CEPD) sponsored an inlet management study that was completed in 1993, but never formally adopted by the Department.
+CEPD has since placed fill on northern Sanibel Island during each of the Captiva nourishment projects in 1996, 2006 and 2013.
 The Department then required mitigation of these impacts by the CEPD and mitigative fill was placed on northern Sanibel Island during the 1996 Captiva nourishment project.
 Blind Pass closed in 2000 and remained functionally closed until 2009.
 The portion of Blind Pass seaward of the bridge was mechanically dredged in March 2001.
 Blind Pass opened briefly during Hurricane Charley in 2004.